luxocrates/viciious/README.md

 #### Web host: Creating a single-file HTML distribution

-To update the bundle at `dist/web-prod/viciious.html`, run the command:
+To create a single-file bundle like the one served as the live demo, run the command:

     $ npm run build-web-prod

+The output file will be created at `dist/web-prod/viciious.html`.

 There’s also a development configuration bundle that you can build: